 - Off-highway.
 The vehicle is designed for off-highway use and cannot legally be used on-road in most states, territories, and provinces of Australia, the United States, or Canada.
 This part of the definition excludes Jeeps and trucks primarily designed for on-road use.

 - Four low-pressure or non-pneumatic tires.
 This part of the definition excludes motorcycles, dirtbikes, and even three-wheeled quad bikes from the ATV’s early days.
 It also excludes high-pressure on-road tires.
 Low-pressure tires are used for better traction and flotation off-road.
-Non-pneumatic tires (not inflated with air) are not common but can be used in operations requiring high puncture resistance.
+Non-pneumatic tires (not inflated with air) are uncommon but can be used in operations requiring high puncture resistance.

 Adult-sized ATV types: